Introduction | Cantatas | Other Vocal | Instrumental | Performers | General Topics | Articles | Books | Movies | New

 < I read your report on the performance of BWV 159.
 It took me some time to get used to Frank Kelly's voice but I like it now.
 In fact, the more I listen to Rifkin's recordings the more I like them.
 I don't know what this means. >

 Maybe it means that this music is as great as anything ever written, all of the recordings are done respectfully by professional musicians, and the more you listen the more you appreciate that?
 Especially Rifkin, who was trying to demonstrate new thinking, not always welcome.
 Just a thought.
-The Rifkin I have, 2 CD set incl BWV 80 sounds like a resonant ambiance (or engineering ?), which to my ears defeats the OVPP just a bit.
-But I haven't listened to it for a while, in the interim my ears have been adjusting to Suzuki [9] and Gardiner [5], for ambient resonance.
+The Rifkin I ha, a 2 CD set incl BWV 80 sounds like a resonant ambiance (or engineering ?), which to my ears defeats the OVPP just a bit.
+But I haven't listened to it for a while, in the interim my ears have been adjusting to Suzuki [11] and Gardiner [5], for ambient resonance.
 I posted a note months ago on my first hearing of a Suzuki, including Blaze.
 Let me know if you are interested and I will recover the reference.
 But I pretty much said Blaze can sing as good as any girl (or lady) and the sound was reverberant.
 I think Blaze is at his best in the three <Achs> of BWV 116, which I mentioned at that point.
 I referred to the text in the BWV 159 concert report because of my chat with Pamela Dellal, but didn't cross reference the Blaze performance.
 Thanks for creating the opportunity

 I can't be objective about Kelley.
 I know him from live performances, more Mozart operas than Bach, but much more of both than recordings.
 When I hear a recording, I now it is him and I relate to the live experience.